alfdan2000/RedShift-Immersion-Day/README.md

 Output:
 ![output 1 image](https://csaimmersiondaymaterial.s3-us-west-2.amazonaws.com/output.png)

-16. Notice the data amount scanned?
+<li>Notice the data amount scanned?
 The results are returned in less than 30 seconds by scanning 175 GB of data from thousands of uncompressed CSV files on S3.
-That’s the power of HIVE, Presto and other Hadoop Technologies simplified by Athena Service.
+That’s the power of HIVE, Presto and other Hadoop Technologies simplified by Athena Service.</li>

-17. Now let’s show the sorted top 10 event categories by joining Events table and the Eventcode lookup table:
+<li>Now let’s show the sorted top 10 event categories by joining Events table and the Eventcode lookup table:</li>

 ```
 	-- Show top 10 event categories